tlack/node-web-repl/README.md

 The Future
 ----------

+Generally, I'd like Node Web REPL to be the first thing you plug in to your app to start debugging once it goes live, and then what you use to build your app's internal dashboard (something every app should have).

+* Pass in custom UI elements like counters, scrollable messages (signups), etc.
 * Hook console.log so you can view your console output via a web browser
+* Allow you to pass in custom functions and data to be available in the repl (right now you can only access stuff descending from the global scope)
 * UI/UX cleanup - make it look slightly less like garbage
 * Visual data browser (scope out 'global' and descend from there)
 * Profile on the fly